Julieisbaka/Julieisbaka.github.io/applications/computer-science/computer-logic.md

 ---
 description: >-
-  How to use math to understand the fundemental prinicpals of computers and coding.
+  How to use math to understand the fundamental principals of computers and coding.
 icon: desktop
 ---